Tomiyosi-Bola/bookdown_workshop/readme.md

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)

+## If you're using the terminal command
 git commit git push -u origin master git push -f origin master (force changes to the server with the local repo)

-To get back to the github repo, use the code : usethis::browse_github()
+To get back to the github repo, use the code : usethis::browse_github().

 Some helpful resources while building this book -